WalletConnect/walletconnect-docs/docs/specs/clients/push/push-proposal.md

 Proposal protocol will be established as follows:

-1. Dapp queries Push Server for the key agreement public key (X)
+1. Dapp generates keypair X
 2. Dapp sends push proposal on pairing topic with public key X, relay, metadata and scope
 3. Wallet receives push proposal with public key X on pairing topic
 4. Wallet generates key pair Y
 5. Wallet derives symmetric key with keys X and Y
 6. Push topic is derived from sha256 hash of symmetric key
 7. Wallet sends push subscribe request to Push Server with subscriptionAuth
-8. Wallet responds to Dapp with subscriptionAuth
+8. Wallet generates key pair Z
-9. Dapp derives subscriptionId from sha256 hash of subscriptionAuth
+9. Response topic is derived from hash of public key X
-10. Dapp verifies with Push Server that subscription was created with matching subscriptionId.
+10. Wallet responds with type 1 envelope on response topic to Dapp with subscriptionAuth